bpmallen/bpmallen/README.md

 # 💫 About Me:

-🔭 I’m currently working on a book-app using React Native<br><br>🤝 I’m looking for help with finding my first Junior dev role<br><br>🌱 I’m currently learning about Data Structures and Algorithms<br><br>🎵 Flamenco music is my jam!
+🔭 I’m currently working on a bookstore-app using React Native<br><br>🤝 I’m looking for help with finding my first Junior dev role<br><br>🌱 I’m currently learning about Data Structures and Algorithms<br><br>🎵 Flamenco music is my jam!

 # 💻 Tech Stack: